Ovid/git-workflow/README.md

     basename $( git symbolic-ref refs/remotes/origin/HEAD )

+Alternatively, you can do this:

+    git remote show origin | grep 'HEAD branch' | cut -d' ' -f5

-If you get the error, `ref refs/remotes/origin/HEAD is not a symbolic ref`, you can fix it with this:
+If you get the error from the first command, `ref refs/remotes/origin/HEAD is not a symbolic ref`, or the second command prints nothing, you can set the name of the branch with this:

      git symbolic-ref refs/remotes/origin/HEAD refs/remotes/origin/$branch_name

-Where \$branch_name is the name of the primary branch you develop from (`main`, `master`, etc.).
+Where `$branch_name` is the name of the primary branch you develop from (`main`, `master`, etc.).

 Instead, new branches are created (usually for an individual ticket or change